aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to show the default grid lines of the cells.
+Gets whether to show the default grid lines of the cells.

 **Returns:**
 boolean